Sea Cave Breathing II

 Thank you to the Experimental Music + Sound Art Fellowship and the Okada Sculpture & Ceramics Facility at Bemis Center for Contemporary Arts.

-Every outdoor sound sculpture installation was temporary and left no trace on the environment.
+The outdoor sound sculpture installations were temporary and left no trace on the environment.

 2025.